alburezg/rsocsim_workshop_paa/README.md

 probabilities, we assume that the probability of dying is constant over the year and use the formula
 ![1-(1-\_nq_x)^{1/n}](https://latex.codecogs.com/png.latex?1-%281-_nq_x%29%5E%7B1%2Fn%7D "1-(1-_nq_x)^{1/n}")
-proposed by Kenneth Watcher (Wachter 2014, 53).
+proposed by Kenneth Watcher (Kenneth W. Wachter 2014, 53).
 For the open-ended age interval 110+, monthly probabilities are equal to 1/12.
 The probabilities of death are identical for all marital status of each sex, and are only specified for single women and single men in the rate files.
 Other marital status will follow SOCSIM’s rate default rules.

 To write the input mortality files, please download from the [HMD